The $^{6}$H states studied in the $^2\text{He}(^8\text{He},^4\text{He})$ reaction and evidence of extremely correlated

 Let us consider the energy level evolution from $^{5}$He (with the assumed configuration of one neutron particle in the $p_{3/2}$ subshell) to $^{7}$He (one neutron hole in the $p_{3/2}$ subshell), see Figure \ref{fig:analogy}.
-The $3/2^-$ ground state of $^{7}$He becomes somewhat more bound, than that in $^{5}$He.
-The experimental status of the $1/2^-$ state in $^{7}$He is not well established, however, it seems clear that it has higher excitation energy than in $^{5}$He.
-Moreover, it is very likely that there is the $5/2^-$ state in $^{7}$He, built on the $2^+$ excitation of $^{6}$He \cite{Korsheninnikov:1999}, which, evidently, has no counterpart in $^{5}$He.
+The $3/2^-$ ground state of $^{7}$He becomes more bound, than that in $^{5}$He.
+The experimental status of the $1/2^-$ state in $^{7}$He is not well established (see e.g.\ \cite{Renzi:2016}), however, it seems to have higher excitation energy than the $1/2^-$ state in $^{5}$He.
+Moreover, it is highly likely that there is the $5/2^-$ state in $^{7}$He, built on the $2^+$ excitation of $^{6}$He \cite{Korsheninnikov:1999,Wuosmaa:2008}, which, evidently, has no counterpart in $^{5}$He.

-If we consider evolution from $^{5}$He to $^{4}$H, than the $\{3/2^-,1/2^-\}$ spin-orbit doublet is replaced by a quadruplet $\{2^-,1^-,1^-,0^-\}$ of states obtained by a split due to the $^{3}$H spin.
+If we consider evolution from $^{5}$He to $^{4}$H, than the $\{3/2^-,1/2^-\}$ spin-orbit doublet is replaced by a quadruplet $\{2^-,1^-,1^-,0^-\}$ of states due to split induced by the $^{3}$H spin.
 If we extend the $^{5}$He-$^{7}$He analogy of Fig.\ \ref{fig:analogy} to the $^{6}$H states, then two effects are expected.

 (i) Following the $^{7}$He vs.\ $^{5}$He analogy, we expect that the $^{6}$H g.s.\ is more bound than the $^{4}$H ground state.
 This assumption is true if the 4.5 MeV state really exists in $^{6}$H.